Creative Writing (Poetry)

 I teach undergraduate and graduate Poetry Workshops, Cross-genre workshops, Directed Writing, Small Press Editing, Studies in Poetry, and a range of other courses including Literary Analysis, Gender in Literature, and Rogue Women Writers.
 I have a special interest in modern, postmodern and innovative poetry, feminism, cross-genre work, the history of the book, narrative, translation, and visual/verbal collaboration and innovation.
 I am editor and founder of Volt, SSU's nationally regarded literary magazine, and advisor to Zaum, SSU's award-winning student literary magazine.
 I direct Writers at Sonoma, an annual reading series presenting new and well-known writers to our students and the general public.
 Students may work as interns on either magazine or the reading series; I am interested in moving students out of the classroom and into the community and larger culture.

-Gillian Conoley is the author of seven collections of poetry including The Plot Genie, Profane Halo, Lovers in the Used World, and Tall Stranger, a finalist for the National Book Critics Circle Award.
-Her new collection, Peace, is forthcoming from Omnidawn in spring 2014.
+Gillian Conoley’s most recent collection of poetry, Peace, was named an Academy of American Poets Stand-out Book for 2014 and a finalist for the Los Angeles Times Book Award.
+She is the author of eight collections of poetry including The Plot Genie, Profane Halo, Lovers in the Used World, and Tall Stranger, a finalist for the National Book Critics Circle Award.
 Conoley’s work has received the Jerome J. Shestack Poetry Prize, a National Endowment for the Arts grant, and a Fund for Poetry Award, and has been anthologized in more than 20 national and international anthologies, including W.W.
-Norton’s forthcoming Postmodern American Poetry (second edition), W.W.
+Norton’s Postmodern American Poetry (second edition), W.W.
 Norton’s American Hybrid, Counterpath’s Postmodern Lyricism, and Oscar Mondadori’s Nuova Poesia Americana.